Seigmannen/CarpetSkyAdditions-Datapack/README.md

 - **Skyblock Acacia Datapack:** This datapack will start with an acacia tree for a little harder game.

 - **Skyblock Acacia Datapack MMH:** This version includes an edited version of the Vanilla Tweaks More Mob Heads.

+- **Skyblock No Tree:** This datapack starts without any tree.

+- **Skyblock No Tree MMH:** This version includes an edited version of the Vanilla Tweaks More Mob Heads.

+- **Skyblock No Tree CSAR:** This datapack starts without any tree, and does not feature any other custom additions.
+It behaves the same way as the CarpetSkyAdditions-Reborn datapack.

 - **Standalone Datapacks:** In the original mod, both datapacks needed to be selected for skyblock acacia to have all advancements/behaviors.
 This version is standalone.
 No need to activate both datapacks.